dgoodine/Slogger/README.md

 	  static let allValues = [None, Severe, Error, Warning, Info, Debug, Verbose] }

 The order of the levels is higher-priority first.
 Thus the threshold is evaluated using the *<=* operator.
 Here's the function that's used internally to determine if a message should be logged.
-(See below for information n the *override* and *category* parameters.)
+(See below for information on the *override* and *category* parameters.)

 	  public func canLog (override override: Level?, category: T?, level: Level) -> Bool {
 	    if override != nil {